Sector Workstream: Smart Industries & Cities

 This survey has 8 to 12 questions, depending on your answers.
 The first few questions are about you and your organization.
 The second few are about the status of IoT and the role of data in your organization.
 The last couple of questions are about the skills that you think need to be improved to advance the adoption of IoT for better business and service outcomes.
 In all, it should take no longer than 8 or 9 minutes to complete.

 Many thanks to Erik van Vulpen, from Latrobe University for leading this initiative.

-Australian Awards brings IoT projects, technologies and people from different platforms like water, smart cities, health, transport, energy, agriculture, manufacturing, communities and cybersecurity across Australia, together.
+Australian IoT Awards bring IoT projects, technologies and people from different platforms like water, smart cities, health, transport, energy, agriculture, manufacturing, communities and cybersecurity across Australia, together.

 The Australian IoT Awards will see a merger of IoT Hub’s previous awards program and the IOTAA Impact Awards, said Darren McNally, General Manager, nextcustom.
 “It’s great to join forces with IoTAA and deliver a joint awards program worthy of the Australian IoT community,” McNally said.

-Nominations for the Australian IoT Awards will open in July 2020, and information about how to enter will be published on IoT Hub then.
+Nominations open in July 2020, with information on how to enter published on IoT Hub.

 Who we are

 IoT Alliance Australia (IoTAA) is the peak industry body representing the Internet of Things (IoT) in Australia, with over 500 participating organisations and 1000 individual participants.
 Our mission is to accelerate the adoption of IoT in Australia to improve our competitive advantage and benefit society.

 We see a thriving future for Australia and the world by connecting data, devices, people, processes and things to the Internet.
 It helps people make better and more informed decisions to get the best possible outcomes and ultimately helps boost Australia’s future success, productivity, competitiveness, jobs, and the economy.